-The undersigned hereby appoints Felix Zandman and Richard N. Grubb, or if only one is present, then that individual, with full power of substitution, to vote all shares of VISHAY INTERTECHNOLOGY, INC. (the "Company"), which the undersigned is entitled to vote at the Company's annual meeting to be held at The Four Seasons Hotel, Ballroom, Lobby Level, One Logan Square, Philadelphia, Pennsylvania 19103, on the 24th of May, 2001 at 10:30 a.m.
-Philadelphia time, and at any adjournment thereof, hereby ratifying all that said proxies or their substitutes may do by virtue hereof, and the undersigned authorizes and instructs said proxies to vote as follows: 1.
-ELECTION OF DIRECTORS: To elect the nominees for Director below for a term of one year; FOR ALL NOMINEES LISTED BELOW (except as marked to the contrary below) [] FOR ALL NOMINEES LISTED BELOW WITHHOLD AUTHORITY (except as marked to the contrary below) [] to vote for all nominees listed below [] (INSTRUCTION: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE, STRIKE A LINE THROUGH THE NOMINEE'S NAME IN THE LIST BELOW.)
-Felix Zandman, Avi D. Eden, Robert A. Freece, Richard N. Grubb, Eliyahu Hurvitz, Gerald Paul, Edward B. Shils, Ziv Shoshani, Luella B. Slaner, Mark and in their discretion, upon any other matters that may properly come before the meeting or any adjournments thereof.
-(Continued and to be dated and signed on the other side.)
+The undersigned hereby appoints Felix Zandman and Richard N. Grubb, or if only one is present, then that individual, with full power of substitution, to vote all shares of VISHAY INTERTECHNOLOGY, INC. (the "Company"), which the undersigned is entitled to vote at the Company's annual meeting to be held at The Four Seasons Hotel, Ballroom, Lobby Level, One Logan Square, Philadelphia, Pennsylvania 19103, on the 23rd of May, 2002 at 10:30 a.m.
+Philadelphia time, and at any adjournment thereof, hereby ratifying all that said proxies or their substitutes may do by virtue hereof, and the undersigned authorizes and instructs said proxies to vote as follows:

+1. ELECTION OF DIRECTORS: To elect the nominees for Director below for a term of one year;

+FOR ALL NOMINEES LISTED BELOW (except as marked to the contrary below) []

+WITHHOLD AUTHORITY to vote for all nominees listed below []

+(INSTRUCTION: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE, STRIKE A LINE THROUGH THE NOMINEE'S NAME IN THE LIST BELOW.)

+Felix Zandman, Avi D. Eden, Robert A. Freece, Richard N. Grubb, Eliyahu Hurvitz, Gerald Paul, Edward B. Shils, Ziv Shoshani, Mark I. Solomon, Jean-Claude Tine, Marc Zandman, Ruta Zandman and in their discretion, upon any other matters that may properly come before the meeting or any adjournments thereof.

-2. RATIFICATION OF AUDITORS: To ratify the appointment of Ernst & Young LLP as auditors of the Company for the fiscal year ended December 31, 2001; FOR [] AGAINST [] ABSTAIN []
+2. RATIFICATION OF AUDITORS: To ratify the appointment of Ernst & Young LLP as auditors of the Company for the fiscal year ended December 31, 2002; FOR [] AGAINST [] ABSTAIN []